Dear Brother:

 passengers fed up with increased fares and reduced service are taking it out on the face of the

-nation's transit systems - th
+nation's transit systems - the operator.

-Earlier this year, ATU and the Transport Workers Union (TWU) assembled ajoint cornmittee to deal
+Workers Union (TWU) assembled ajoint cornmittee to deal

 with assaults and other health and safety matters with the goal of identifying solutions and then